ipfs/js-ipfs/README.md

 src                 # Main source code folder
 ├── cli             # Implementation of the IPFS CLI
 │   └── ...
-├── http-api        # The HTTP-API implementation of IPFS as defined by http-api-spec ├── core            # IPFS implementation, the core (what gets loaded in browser) │   ├── components  # Each of IPFS subcomponent
+├── http            # The HTTP-API implementation of IPFS as defined by http-api-spec ├── core            # IPFS implementation, the core (what gets loaded in browser) │   ├── components  # Each of IPFS subcomponent
 │   └── ...